 About

 20160113_110402Ralph Thorn is an independent piano technician, specializing in rebuilding historically significant pianos, whether it be your family’s 20th century heirloom grand or upright, or an early 19th century piano most suited for performance of Haydn and Mozart.
-Ralph has worked his entire career in the piano business, and is a full-time piano technician.
+Ralph has worked his entire career in the piano business, from his five years working in a London piano and organ store and teaching facility, through almost fifty years as a full-time independent piano technician.
 Ralph Thorn provides piano tuning services to London and Middlesex County, and is able to repair any piano performance or structural problem.
 As an accomplished musician, Ralph Thorn can offer professional advice on how to maximize your piano’s musical capability.
 He brings to your piano a keen ear and a sensitive touch.

 Residing with his wife on their country property outside Strathroy since 1983, Ralph serves customers in London, Strathroy and throughout Middlesex and Lambton counties (Ontario, Canada).